-Now that you are planned out and have your basic knowledge set and you have worked out your finances you are set to lock in a start date.
+Now that you are planning out and have your basic knowledge set and you have worked out your finances you are set to lock in a start date.

-Another one similar to this is the Wonderland Trail in Washington that goes around the base of Mt Rainier, sometimes you won’t have a locked in start date until you go through this other process and find what time you will be given.
+Another one similar to this is the Wonderland Trail in Washington that goes around the base of Mt Rainier, sometimes you won’t have a locked-in start date until you go through this other process and find what time you will be given.

 Many of these questions you will want to lock down before you begin your travel.
-Some places hake Uber or Lyft, many won’t and you may need a shuttle or cab at a great expense to get to the actual trailhead, know your plan prior!
+Some places have Uber or Lyft, many won’t and you may need a shuttle or cab at a great expense to get to the actual trailhead, know your plan prior!

-Sam thing once you reach the end of the trail, once done do you have a plan or a contact to get back to where you need to and if not, why not?
+The same thing will happen once you reach the end of the trail, once done do you have a plan or a contact to get back to where you need to and if not, why not?

 I wish I was far more versed, but I know how to orient to a compass with a map and how to get from one point to another on a topographical map with land heights to ensure the best way to move.

-For ladies who want to be in a class with just women they also offer a specific Women’s Introduction to Map and Compass Navigation.
+For ladies who want to be in a class with just women, they also offer a specific Women’s Introduction to Map and Compass Navigation.

 Not it is time for the responsible part of making sure you have a solid itinerary that you can provide to friends and family, this isn’t just to showboat your trip but to protect you in case of emergency.